HiCraigChen/2048_AI/README.md

 ## How many moves to win the game?
 In depth 5, the score and the corresponding numbers of move.
+We can see that in average we have to move above 1600 steps to reach 2048.

 | Max Reach | Counts |  Sum of Moves  | Average numbers of move Per game |
 |-------|---------|----------|----------|